25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 ## EC2 Detailed monitoring

-- EC2 instance metrics have metrics “every 5 minutes”
+- EC2 instance metrics have metrics "every 5 minutes"
-- With detailed monitoring (for a cost), you get data “every 1 minute”
+- With detailed monitoring (for a cost), you get data "every 1 minute"
 - Use detailed monitoring if you want to scale faster for your ASG!
 - The AWS Free Tier allows us to have 10 detailed monitoring metrics
 - Note: EC2 Memory usage is by default not pushed (must be pushed from inside the instance as a custom metric)